mcyan/CodilityTask3/README.md

 - Python 3.6
 - Selenium

-## Limits
+## Limits & Risks
 - Web portal test - portal installed/started on local environment, but H_KEY is not supplied.
-The key is named as "x-hasura-admin-secret" in "gqlQuestionApi.js", and is needed to connect to production API's (databases)
+The key is named as "x-hasura-admin-secret" in "gqlQuestionApi.js", and is needed to connect to production API's (databases).
+Therefore, can only execute tests on login screen, and some of the tests are impossible to verify the outcome at this stage.
+- API tests - the server might crash after negative test, and the failure is very random.
+When the issue occurs, all subsequent tests will get 503 from API call, and tests fail.
+Might need to run tests separately, and each time run a small sub-set of tests, to bypass the system error.
+- API tests - cannot test Delete user as it is protected by "delete-key", which is not provided
 - API tests - no known expired token yet.
 To cover this, added test case "test_verify_token_static" will test a hardcoded token, and expectation changes automatically according to token expiry date.
 After 15th Dec 2021, this test case will verify expired token.
 (Valid token is verified in "test_verify_token_dynamic")
-- API tests - cannot test Delete user as it is protected by "delete-key", which is not provided

 ## API Tests
 Currently it uses a fixed authentication token which expires on 15th Dec 2021, the tests could be switched later to automatically generate and use new token for running testing script.
 Feature to read/return new token from gmail is already available in "reademail.py", and is used in some test cases.